apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Password.** This is the password for the user named above (from your XenServer or KVM install).

+      One additional facility that is available in case of KVM is, host can also be added using CloudStack's SSH key without having to provide host password.

+      Before adding the host in CloudStack do the following,

+         - Copy the SSH public key from /var/cloudstack/management/.ssh/id_rsa.pub on the management server
+         - Add the copied key to /root/.ssh/authorized_keys file on the host

+      Select "System SSH Key" and proceed with next steps.

    -  **Host Tags.** (Optional) Any labels that you use to categorize hosts for ease of maintenance.
 For example, you can set this to the cloud's HA tag (set in the ha.tag global configuration